 You will explore concepts such as stages of development, the needs and rights of children, the value of play and the roles of parents and caregivers.
-You will also consider the importance of behaviour management, child nutrition and other factors which influence the health and wellbeing of children, in a range of settings.
+You will also consider the importance of learning through play, child nutrition and other factors which influence the health and wellbeing of children, in a range of settings.